+Cable television networks refer to a rapidly growing market segment of media services.
+Deficiency of terrestrial TV channels and the complication of installation of satellite receiving equipment in urban conditions contribute to the rapid development of the cable television networks.
+In spite of the growing competition from IPTV, cable networks are still cheaper in implementation and operation, do not require special subscriber equipment and do not suffer from peak bursts of user traffic that can lead to unavailability of services.

+Nowadays, the majority (up to 75-90%) of the population in big and medium-sized cities receive TV programs through a cable network.
+It is expected that the cable networks will maintain their predominance in the big and medium-sized cities and also will be developed in the lower population agglomerations, especially in areas where apartment block buildings are built.
+Due to the fact, that regulators do not require from cable operators to switch to digital technologies, many of them will continue to work with the analogue TV system for some time, because this approach ensures maximum amount of subscribers.
+Meanwhile, the pressure to introduce HDTV services will force cable operators to broadcast in digital formats (ATSC, DVB-C, DVB-T/T2) in parallel with analogue TV services.

+Cable networks use an extensive range of frequencies within their cable to carry their service.
+Parts of this range are common to the terrestrial TV broadcasting bands and therefore could be affected by cable ingress interference from what is being transmitted in these bands in close proximity to cable equipment .

-The United States Federal Communications Commission (FCC) investigated a concern that TV receivers with a direct connection to a cable TV system may also be susceptible to interference from wireless network devices operating within the TV broadcast spectrum on locally unused broadcast channels (TV white spaces).
-A cable TV system is likely to have fewer unused TV channels (if any) since the planning constraints are not as severe as over-the-air TV systems.
+In 2007, prior to adoption of regulations on broadband WSDs, the United States Federal Communications Commission (FCC) investigated a concern that TV receivers with a direct connection to a cable TV system may also be susceptible to interference from wireless network devices operating within the TV broadcast spectrum on locally unused broadcast channels (TV white spaces).
+A cable TV system is likely to have fewer unused TV channels (if any) since the signal level differential between these TV channels can be controlled on cable TV systems and kept within a few dB’s, hence avoiding objectionable adjacent channel interference.
 The FCC study investigated the potential for ingress into the cable TV system at the TV receiver.
 The study report can be found in Attachment 1 to Annex 2.

-Cable television networks refer to rapidly growing market segment of media services.
-Deficiency of terrestrial TV channels and the complication of the installation of satellite receiving equipment in an urban conditions contribute to the rapid development of the cable television networks.
-In spite of the growing competition from IPTV, cable networks are quite cheaper in implementation and operation and do not require special subscriber equipment and do not suffer from peak bursts of user traffic, which lead to unavailability of services.

-Nowadays, the majority (up to 75-90%) of the population in big and medium-sized cities receive the programs through a cable network.
-It is expected, that the cable networks will maintain their high position in the big and medium-sized cities and also will be developed in the low populated places, especially in the areas, where the apartment block buildings are built.
-Due to the fact, that the If regulator does not require from cable operators to switch to digital technologies, many of them will continue to work in analogue system for a long time, because this approach ensures maximum amount of subscribers.
-In addition to that, necessity to introduce of HDTV services will force cable and broadcast operators to broadcast in digital formats (ATSC, DVB-C, DVB-T/T2) in parallel with analogue broadcasting.

-Cable networks use the same frequency band within their cable as the terrestrial broadcasting, but amount of programs, which transmitted in a frequency channel, is normally much higher than in terrestrial broadcasting.

-The USA study used three digital TV receivers that were available in 2005 and were used in a previous FCC study.
+The 2007 FCC study used three digital TV receivers that were available in 2005 and were used in a previous FCC study.
 The cable TV signals, connected directly to the TV receiver, were typical 256-QAM signals set at a minimum signal level specified for the “input terminals of the first device located on the subscriber’s premises.”
-The interfering signal was an OFDM signal with a 4.8 MHz bandwidth located with the cable TV channel to which the victim TV receiver was tuned.
-The OFDM signal is typically used for wireless network systems especially in portable applications.
-In each test, the power of the interfering signal applied to an antenna was adjusted to determine the minimum power level that caused interference to the operation of the TV connected to the cable TV system.
-The tests evaluated the interferer separated from the victim receiver by distances of two and ten metres.
+The interfering signal was an OFDM signal with a 4.8 MHz bandwidth co-channel with the cable TV channel to which the victim TV receiver was tuned.
+The OFDM signal was used to represent typical signals employed by wireless network systems, especially in portable applications.
+In each test, the power of the interfering signal applied to an antenna was adjusted to determine the minimum power level that caused interference to the operation of the TV receiver connected to the cable TV system.
+The tests evaluated the EIRP of the interferer for separation distances from the victim receiver of two and ten metres.
 These distances are typical for wireless networks operating in the same residence and adjacent residences, respectively.
-In most cases, the tests included separation of the interferer and the victim TV by a wall emulating multiple rooms or apartments.
+In most cases, the tests included a wall emulating multiple rooms or apartments in the separation between the interferer and the victim TV receiver.